GovTechSG/techpass-user-docs/docs/support/user-account-migration.md

 1. I received an email stating, "Your account was used for a new registration request".
 What does it mean?

-You may receive this email if you are a GCC 1.0 user or part of the SHIP-HATS account migration, who tried to sign up for TechPass account when you already have an active account.
+You may receive this email if you are a GCC 1.0 user or a part of the SHIP-HATS account migration, who tried to sign up for TechPass account when you already have an active account.

-If you did not re-attempt to sign up for TechPass account, this could be a potential hack and hence [report this incident][service-request] to us and monitor your TechPass account for suspicious activities.
+If you neither re-attempted to sign up for TechPass account nor part of the SHIP-HATS account migration , this could be a potential hack and hence [report this incident][service-request] to us and monitor your TechPass account for suspicious activities.

 2. I received an email stating, "Your disabled account was used for a new registration request".
 What does it mean?